IN THIS POST:

 From 30 days.
 In the worst case, you'll get a permanent ban.
 If you want to play on official servers and be able to trade in-game items again, you'll need to register a new Steam account.

-Can you get an Overwatch ban in the Casual CS:GO mode?
+Can you get an Overwatch ban in the casual CS:GO mode?

 Why did CS:GO remove Overwatch?